Unity-Technologies/SuperScience/README.md

 Sometimes it is necessary for Unity systems to add hidden objects to the user's scene.
 Either the object should not be selected and modified, should not be included in Player builds, or needs to be hidden for otherr reasons.

 The HiddenHierarchy window shows a Hierarchy-like view of the currently open scenes which includes all GameObjects, even those normally hidden in the hierarchy.
 This is useful for debugging systems involving hidden objects, in case new objects "leak" into the scene or the system somehow fails to destroy a hidden object.

+## ModificationResponse
+This is an example of how to hook into Undo.postprocessModifications and Undo.undoRedoPerformed to respond to property modifications in a Scene.
+It uses a short timer that is reset and started when a change is detected, and it only triggers the response when the timer finishes.
+This pattern is useful when you have a complex response that you don't want to happen constantly as a continuous property is changed (for example, as a user drags a slider in the Inspector).

+## SceneMetadata
+This is an example of how to save and update per-Scene metadata that is all stored in a single ScriptableObject Asset.
+It uses callbacks in AssetModificationProcessor to keep metadata in-sync with Scenes.

+## EditorDelegates
+It is sometimes necessary to reference Editor code in your runtime assembly.
+For example, a MonoBehaviour may exist only for the purpose of edit-time functionality, but it must live in a runtime assembly due to the rule against MonoBehaviours in Editor assemblies.
+In this case, it is often useful to define some static delegate fields inside of an '#if UNTY_EDITOR' directive.
+An Editor class can assign its own methods to those delegates, providing access to itself in the runtime assembly.

+EditorDelegatesExampleWindow provides functionality to EditorDelegates for checking if the mouse is over the window and firing callbacks when the window is focused and unfocused.
+The MonoBehaviour EditorDelegatesUser is then able to use this functionality even though it is in the runtime assembly.